-NPTC 651 Primary Mental Health Care II: Psychiatric Assessment & Diagnoses (4 units):
+NPTC 611 Foundations of Psychiatric Assessment (3 units):

-Focuses on the knowledge necessary for the comprehensive assessment and management of common and complex psychiatric conditions across the lifespan.
-Emphasis is on interviewing, differential diagnosis, psychopathology, case formulation and initial treatment planning for mental health disorders.
+The first three courses providing a fundamental conceptual basis for the APRN-PMH clinical sequence of courses.
+Focuses on the knowledge necessary for the comprehensive assessment and identification of common and complex psychiatric conditions.
+Emphasis is on interviewing, differential diagnosis, and oral and written presentation of findings.
 Explores the role of the psychiatric nurse practitioner related to interdisciplinary practice.
-Classroom and clinical experiences in selected inpatient and community settings provide opportunities for application of theoretical concepts with individuals across the lifespan.
-Note: A minimum 80% examination average must be achieved in order to successfully complete the course.
-Successful completion of both the theory and the clinical components of the course with a letter grade of B- or higher is necessary to pass the course.
+Note: Successful completion of both the theory and the clinical components of the course with a letter grade of B- or higher is necessary to pass the course.
+In addition, a minimum 80% examination average must be achieved in order to successfully complete the course.
+Corequisites: APNC 520, APNC 521